Researching Navigation

 ..provide users with a more predictable experience?

-..make navigation work for different use cases with different banking needs?
+..design for use cases with different banking needs?

 Hypothesis

-Place commonly used features as primary navigation links.
+Place commonly used features in the bottom navigation.

-Placing links in predictable areas will help most users more easily navigate the app.
+Placing links in predictable areas will be more intuitive.

-Designing the pattern and hierarchy for the most extreme case will accommodate other use cases.
+Designing for the most extreme case will benefit most use cases.

 Objectives